dudarev/speechdown/docs/notes/ar.md

 File inspired by [The append-and-review note idea by Andrej Karpathy](https://karpathy.bearblog.dev/the-append-and-review-note/)

+- What --debug option is for?
+Is it really needed?

+- `transcribe` command should be optional, if it's not specified it should be assumed

+- At some point create a config option to sort by chronological or reverse chronological order
+  - Later this should be configured on file level via front matter

 - It's okay for some development tasks to be in marketing cycles, and vice versa.

 - GOAL: Start using for my daily notes